mggg/VoteKit/docs/user/tutorial/3_viz.rst

 - Generate a ballot graph from a ``PreferenceProfile`` so we can see how these attributes change.
-Create a profile with 3 candidates using the ``ImpartialCulture`` model.
+Create a profile with 3 candidates using the impartial culture model.
 To create the ballot graph from a profile, simply pass it in as ``BallotGraph(profile)``.
 Print your profile, display the ballot graph, and print out the data of each node.
 Confirm that these all match!